solomennik/convo-network-with-graphs/README.md

-# convo-network-with-graphs

-Code for Convolution networks with graphs.
+# Convolutional networks with graphs.

 This code was written by A. Suvorov within his work in [CACS](https://cacs.ai/).